w3c/tdm-reservation-protocol/techniques/technique-file-at-origin.md

-# Proposal based on a well known file hosted on the origin server
+# Technique based on a well known file hosted on the origin server

 ## Status of this document